Title 902 | Chapter 100 | Regulation 130REG

 The training required by subsection (3) of this section shall, at a minimum, contain:(a)

-Basics of x-ray production and scatter,(b)
+The basics of x-ray production and scatter;(b)

-ALARA principle and basic protective measures to include time, distance, and shielding; and(c)
+The As Low as Reasonably Achievable (ALARA) principle and basic protective measures to include time, distance, and shielding; and(c)

-Proper positioning of the patient and operator, location and orientation of the handheld device, and operator's hand positioning on the device.(5)
+Instruction on the proper positioning of the patient and operator, location and orientation of the handheld device, and operator's hand positioning on the device.(5)

 CONTACT PERSON: Krista Quarles, Policy Analyst, Office of Legislative and Regulatory Affairs, 275 East Main Street 5 W-A, Frankfort, Kentucky 40621; phone 502-564-7476; fax 502-564-7091; email CHFSregs@ky.gov.